 Program & Creative Director

 Ariel has been on the WITS team since before WITS even had a name.
-She’s a queer writer, activist, and traveler who grew up outside New York City and lived in Boston and the southeast Netherlands before settling in Brooklyn.
-By day, she co-runs the digital team at Lambda Legal, the largest LGBTQ and HIV civil rights legal organization in the world.
+She’s a queer, mixed-race writer, activist, survivor, traveler, consultant, and sometimes-poet based in Brooklyn, New York.
+She is the Program & Creative Director for the Women in Travel Summit and the Deputy Digital Director for Lambda Legal, the largest LGBTQ and HIV civil rights legal organization in the world.
 She has worked, edited, and traveled across the globe.
-You can find her around the web tweeting and writing on survival, queerness, body positivity, and travel – but most often dreams of running away to Amsterdam (and is frequently a mouse-click away from booking a one-way ticket).
+You can find her around the web tweeting and writing on survival, queerness, body positivity, and travel – but she most often dreams of running away to Amsterdam (and is frequently a mouse-click away from booking a one-way ticket).
 Find her on Facebook, Instagram, Twitter, or on her website.

 Marissa’s love for travel was sparked when she studied abroad, an experience that inspired her to launch her travel blog, Little Things Travel.
 Most recently she worked in marketing and served as an advisor in international education.
 Marissa is based in Chicago where you can usually find her trying to get out of the city for some skiing, hiking, or biking when she’s not traveling.
 Find her on Facebook, Instagram, Twitter, or on her website.

 Operations & Logistics Director